FFengIll/vscode-edlin/README.md

 # edlin README

-This is the README for the extension "edlin".

-[//]: # (After writing up a brief description, we recommend including the following sections.)

-This extension will help you to complete some useful line editing, so it is edlin.
+This extension will help to edit line, so it is edlin.

 ## Features
 ### Edit